spyking-circus/spyking-circus/docs_sphinx/code/parameters.rst

 Launch an interactive GUI to show you, superimposed, the activity on your electrodes and the reconstruction provided by the software.
 This has to be used as a sanity check.
 Please see the :doc:`documentation on Python GUI <../GUI/python>`

+* ``-s`` or ``--second``

+If the preview mode is activated, by default, it will show the first 2 seconds of the data.
+But you can specify an offset, in second, with this extra parameter such that the preview mode will display the signal in [second, second+2]

 * ``-o`` or ``--output``

 If you want to generate synthetic benchmarks from a dataset that you have already sorted, this allows you, using the ``benchmarking`` mode, to produce a new file ``output`` based on what type of benchmarks you want to do (see ``type``)